Julian-dev28/plugin-okx/README.md

 ## Description

 OKX DEX is a trading aggregator that this plugin integrates with Eliza.
-Currently, this plugin only supports:
+Currently, this plugin supports:

+- Retrieving chain data
-- Trading tokens on the Solana network
+- Listing available tokens
-- Direct routing through single liquidity pools
+- Retrieving liquidity providers
-- Price impact protection and slippage controls
+- Retrieving quotes and transaction data for swaps
+- Executing token swaps

 ## Installation